dr-jam/GameplayProgramming/README.md

 ### How the Skill Tree Works

 The full skill tree maps the territory of gameplay programming.
-It has three layers:
+It has three domains:

 | Domain | Place in the course | Example |
 |---|---|---|